 The good news is that almost all kids who wet the bed eventually stop.
 So if you wet every night, don't be discouraged.
 And don't worry that you're not normal, either physically or emotionally.
 Bedwetting is not usually caused by a problem with your body or your feelings.

 Your doctor will ask you some questions, and it's important to answer them truthfully and not feel embarrassed.
 Remember, bedwetting is so common that your doctor probably treats a lot of kids who do it.
-The doctor will examine you and probably ask for a urine sample to test.
+The doctor will examine you and probably ask for a pee sample to test.

 If you wet the bed, there are some things you can do to stay dry.
 Try not to drink anything after dinner and remember to go to the bathroom before going to bed.
 If you do wet the bed, help with the cleanup by pulling off the sheets and putting them in the laundry.

 A lot of doctors think that the best treatment for enuresis is a program that retrains your brain to do one of two things: